Frankovg/todos_list/README.md

 # TODO's LIST

 > It is an exercise to practice React.
 With this app you can make a list of todos.
-The list will be storaged at the local storage.
+The list will be stored at the local storage.
 > Live demo [_here_](https://frankovg.github.io/todos_list/).

 ## Table of Contents